 - If committed to DJJ, the juvenile must undergo psychological, educational, social,

-and medical evaluations conducted at RDC.
+and medical evaluations conducted by CAP.

 juvenile correctional center (JCC).
 At the JCC, a committed juvenile receives 24-hour